Two Sentinels

 • Remind your camper that the counselors are there to help.

-• Tell them that you believe their ability to cope at camp.
+• Tell them that you believe in their ability to cope at camp.

 Please do not...

-• Promise to let her call home if she feels homesick.
-She will not be able to call you.
+• Promise to let them call home if they feel homesick.
+They will not be able to call you.

-• Tell her how much you miss her in letters (or before she leaves).
+• Tell them how much you miss them in letters (or before they leave).
 This can make your camper feel guilty about leaving you.
 You can end with a short "Miss you!" but writing "I'm writing this as you're packing and realizing how much I'm going to miss you when you're gone" triggers homesickness.

-• Share difficult news from home via letter (death of a pet, sickness of a relative, etc.) Call the camp line (925-699-3359) at any time to speak to a director if there is news or information that must be passed along to a camper.
+• Share difficult news from home via letter (death of a pet, sickness of a relative, etc.).
+Call the camp line (925-289-9469) at any time to speak to a director if there is news or information that must be passed along to a camper.

 The GIRL SCOUTS name, mark and all associated trademarks and logotypes, including the Trefoil Design, are owned by GSUSA.